 The essence of cross-platform attribution is getting as close to our hypothetical bird’s-eye view as possible.
 With cross-platform attribution, you can track and analyze all the different touchpoints you maintain with your customers, across all the different platforms and channels they use to interact with your brand.

-By integrating cross-platform attribution into your mobile marketing stack, you can leave behind the cookie-based or device-ID-based attribution that’s became the stale status-quo, and instead embrace people-based attribution.
+By integrating cross-platform attribution into your mobile marketing stack, you can leave behind the cookie-based or device-ID-based attribution that’s became the stale status-quo, and instead embrace Branch’s attribution model.
 You’re tapping into the exact insights you need to understand how users—regardless of their platform(s) of choice—interact with your brand.
 You’re creating an environment in which you treat and track your users as the people they are.

 What are the benefits of cross-platform attribution in 2018?